explainers-by-googlers/cross-origin-storage/README.md

 COS does not aim to:

 - Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **localStorage**.
 - Replace content delivery networks (CDNs).
-The assumption is that the required prompting will discourage websites from using the COS API unless it really makes sense to have resources available cross-origin, such as when they can benefit from using a possibly cached version instead of downloading a new one.
+The required prompting is expected to deter websites from using the COS API unless there's a clear benefit to cross-origin resource access, such as utilizing a cached version.
 - Store popular JavaScript libraries like jQuery.
 (See the [FAQ](#appendix-c-faq).)
 - Provide backend or cloud storage solutions.
 - Allow cross-origin file access _without_ explicit user consent.